buricco/marduk/readme.txt

 ROM Files
 =========

-  No ROM files are included.
+  No ROM files are included (although perhaps, the OpenNabu IPL may be included in the future).

   One of the following is expected: